radrow/ddtrace/SCENARIOS.md

 #### `bc` and `ts`

-Large benchmarks used to obtain *Figures 15* and *16* respectively.
+These are large benchmarks used to obtain *Figures 15 and 16* respectively.
+We used two different tests to obtain those figures, because *Figure 15* demanded a huge amount of tests of different sizes, whereas *Figure 16* benefited from fewer but larger tests for clarity of the outputs.